-Soon after the students arrive at St Aidan's, Year 7 attend a two night residential in 'Bushcraft' at Castle Howard.
+Year 7 students attend a two-night residential in 'Bushcraft' at Castle Howard towards the end of the academic year.
 The students take part in a variety of enjoyable activities including preparing their own food, shelter building and camp craft.
 They work with others in their new form and the trip is designed to help with 'transition', where they can get to know staff, build relationships and begin to develop the skills necessary for success at their new secondary school.
 Year 7 students are also invited to take part in the Junior Band residential in York, a variety of field trips, theatre visits and a range of other subject-based activities out of school.

-Students have the opportunity to spend a week at one of the 'Outward Bound' Centres in the Lake District and Wales.
+Students have the opportunity to spend a week at Ullswater 'Outward Bound' Centre in the Lake District.
 The focus of the residential is 'adventure and challenge' and students are encouraged to push themselves beyond their expectations and learn about themselves and others.
 Activities include canoeing, walking, rock climbing, abseiling, raft building, gorge-walking, problem solving and mountain navigation.
 Year 8 students are also invited to take part in the Junior Band residential in York.